 Some fellow prisoners even said that Maudsley told them he wanted to murder seven different people in one day.
 The first was Salney Darwood, and the second was Bill Roberts.

 He would lure prisoners into his cell.
-He successfully convince Darwood — a man who was convicted of killing his wife— to enter his cell.
+He successfully convinced Darwood — a man who was convicted of killing his wife— to enter his cell.

-He slit his throat and ended up hiding the body underneath his bed.
+He killed him and hid the body underneath his bed.
 He tried to get others to come in, but none of them would.